Metachronous Osteosarcoma: A Rare Case Report

-Osteosarcoma is a common primary sarcoma of the bone, constituting approximately 0.07% of all neoplasms.
+Introduction: Osteosarcoma is a common primary sarcoma of the bone, constituting approximately 0.07% of all neoplasms.
 Rarely, some patients with osteosarcoma have multiple skeletal sites involvement, either synchronous or metachronous.
-Metachronous osteosarcoma is a rare form of osteosarcoma in which osteosarcomatous lesions occur distant from the primary osteosarcoma site more than six months after the initial treatment without pulmonary manifestation.
+Metachronous osteosarcoma is a rare form of osteosarcoma in which osteosarcomatous lesions occur distant from the primary osteosarcoma site more than 6 months after the initial treatment without pulmonary manifestation.
 Case Report: We present a case of metachronous osteosarcoma in a 16-year-old female who was initially treated for non-metastatic osteosarcoma of the left distal femur with neoadjuvant chemotherapy, wide excision, endoprosthesis and followed by adjuvant chemotherapy.
-The serial follow-up did not show evidence of distant metastasis.
-Nevertheless, she presented three years later with a progressively enlarging left proximal forearm mass and re-staging revealed osteosarcoma of the same histological type.
-She underwent a combination of chemo- and radio-therapy but subsequently succumbed to the disease due to lung metastasis.
-With the advent of diagnostic and therapeutic techniques, the 5-year survival rate of non-metastatic osteosarcoma ranges around 60-70%.
-Albeit it is rare, metachronous osteosarcoma can present difficult challenges to the treating physician.
+Serial follow-up did not show evidence of distant metastasis.
+Nevertheless, she presented 3 years later with a progressively enlarging left proximal forearm mass and re-staging revealed an osteosarcoma of the same histological type.
+She underwent combination of chemo- and radio- therapy but subsequently succumbed to the disease due to lung metastasis.
+Conclusion: With the advent of diagnostic and therapeutic techniques, the 5-year survival rate of nonmetastatic osteosarcoma ranges around 60-70%.
+Albeit it is rare, a metachronous osteosarcoma can present difficult challenges to the treating physician.

 How to Cite

 All material submitted for publication is assumed to be submitted exclusively to the IIUM Medical Journal Malaysia (IMJM) unless the contrary is stated.
 Manuscript decisions are based on a double-blinded peer review process.
 The Editor retains the right to determine the style and if necessary, edit and shorten any material accepted for publication.